 I strive to craft pieces that are aesthetically pleasing and enjoyable to the user.
 My pottery is influenced by life experiences and the shapes, forms, textures and colors in my environment.
 I explore ways to communicate my touch by transforming clay and creating individual qualities in each piece.
-The surfaces of my work reference colors and textures in my surroundings, the ocean, movement of sand on a beach, moss on a rock, weathered paint or the hues of the changing seasons.
+The surfaces on my work reference colors, movement and textures in nature; the ocean, sand on a beach, clouds, mountains, or the hues of the changing seasons.
 I am drawn to the physical tangible qualities of clay and its interaction with others.
-Drinking something warm in a mug, passing a bowl around a table, sharing an appetizer on a platter or arranging flowers from the garden in a vase.
-These types of collaborations inspire me as they connect individuals to ceramic forms.
-The master potter Warren Mackenzie once said, “It is only when the user feels the presence of the hand of the potter that communication truly exists.”.
+Master potter Warren Mackenzie once said, “It is only when the user feels the presence of the hand of the potter that communication truly exists.”.
 It is this collaboration connecting individuals to ceramic forms that inspires me to create.